Ivanka Trump Set To Host Roundtables On Monday In Cortland County

 Top White House adviser and First Daughter Ivanka Trump is set to host two roundtable discussions in Central New York on Monday, according to a report from CNY Central.

-Trump’s first stop is scheuled for 9:00 a.m. in Preble at Suit-Kote Corporation, where she is expected to meet with U.S. Rep. Claudia Tenney (R-NY-22nd District) and Suit-Kote executives.
+Trump’s first stop is scheduled for 9:00 a.m. in Preble at Suit-Kote Corporation, where she is expected to meet with U.S. Rep. Claudia Tenney (R-NY-22nd District) and Suit-Kote executives.
 Suit-Kote performs paving work on government contracts.
 The topic of discussion is reported to be the GOP tax reform bill.

 The Cortland Voice reports that Trump will tour the facility and view a paving demonstration presented by Suit-Kote employees.
-After the presentation she will host a discussion centering around the GOP tax reform bill and the business climate in New York State, according to Connie White, chair of the Cortland County Republican Committee, who told the Voice via phone interview:
+After the presentation, she will host a discussion centering around the GOP tax reform bill and the business climate in New York State, according to Connie White, chair of the Cortland County Republican Committee, who told the Voice via phone interview the following.

 “She is going to learn about Suit-Kote’s business, their history, and where they are at today.
 The way we do business in this country has changed.
 We’re getting better at what we do.”